freenas/freenas-docs/freenas_account.rst

 FreeNAS® supports users, groups, and permissions, allowing great flexibility in configuring which users have access to the data stored on FreeNAS®.
-In order to assign permissions to shares, you will need to do **one of the following**:
+To assign permissions to shares,
+**one of the following** must be done:

 #.
 Create a guest account that all users will use or create a user
     account for every user in the network where the name of each account is the same as a logon name used on a computer.
-For example, if a Windows system has a login name of *bobsmith*, you should create a user account with the name *bobsmith* on FreeNAS®.
+For example, if a Windows system has a login name of *bobsmith*, create a user account with the name *bobsmith* on FreeNAS®.
-    If your intent is to assign groups of users different permissions to shares, you will need to also create groups and assign users to the groups.
+    A common strategy is to create groups with different sets of permissions on shares, then assign users to those groups.

 #.
 If your network uses a directory service, import the existing
     account information using the instructions in